data-lessons/gapminder-R/07-functions.md

 > * Explain why we should divide programs into small, single-purpose functions.
 >

 Any operation you will perform more than once can be put into a function.
 That way, rather than retyping all the commands (and potentially making errors), you can simply call the function, passing it a new dataset or parameters.
-This may seem combersome at first, but writing functions to automate repatitive tasks is incredibly powerful.
+This may seem cumbersome at first, but writing functions to automate repetitive tasks is incredibly powerful.
 E.g. each time you call `ggplot` you are calling a function that someone wrote.
 Imagine if each time you wanted to make a plot you had to copy and paste or write that code from scratch!

 ### Defining a function